vichitr/HacktoberfestForBeginners/README.md

 # HacktoberfestForBeginners
 New to Open Source?
 You can start contributing to this repo.

 Check out current issues and contribute to them.
+You can send as many Pull Requests as you want!

 ## Algorithms & DS
 Some of the basic algorithms - Linear Search, Binary Search, Sorting, Sieve, DP algorithms etc. Some of data structures are mentioned in README of DS folder.